markfink/markfink-site/_posts/2018-11-03-esp32-aws-iot-mqtt.md

 ## Some prerequisites

-I am on Arch Linux...
+My laptop has Arch Linux...
 You need to find out how to install these on your OS.

 On arch installing system prerequisites is easy enough: